 When travelling, periods can be difficult and disposing of sanitary wear a problem.
 Periods can be controlled, maybe by a change in contraception.
-This needs planning, taking the combined contraceptive pill at altitude.
+This needs planning.
+There may be an increased risk of blood clots in the legs when taking the combined contraceptive pill at altitude.
 In reality this risk is low in a fit, active, non smoking lady unless staying above 4,500m for over a week.
 Many women use 'the pill' for period control.